Golf Tech... Rules Every Golfer Needs To Know!

 But while you may now use them unless such a Local Rule is in force (it rarely is at club level), there may be features on them that you still can’t use.
 For example, the Slope functionality on many of the best rangefinders, which factors the effect of elevation change into slope-adjusted distances - this is still prohibited in competitive golf so you need to have that function clearly toggled to the off position when playing competitively.

-Rule 4.3a in the full Rules of Golf (not the Player’s edition) goes into more detail about what is allowed and what is not when it comes to equipment.
+Rule 4.3a in the full Rules of Golf (not the Player’s edition) goes into more detail about what is permitted and what is not in regards to equipment.
 There, you will read that you may obtain information on the weather and wind speed from weather forecasts, and you may measure temperature and humidity.
 But you are not allowed to actually measure wind speed at the course, or indeed, use an artificial object to get wind-related information, with powder the example given.
 There is, of course, nothing to stop you throwing up grass to gain such information as it is a natural object.

 You have to be careful over what's on the clubface, too.
 Hideki Matsuyama was disqualified under Rule 4.1a(3) in the 2022 Memorial Tournament for hitting a shot with his 3-wood, having applied a substance to its face that could potentially have influenced the movement of the ball.